fathym-deno/atomic-icons/README.md

 is used to optimize the sprite sheet that is created.
 To disable sprite sheet optimization, set the value to `false`.

-Now we need to register our plugin in the `fresh.config.ts` file:
+Now we need to register our plugin in the `fresh.config.ts` file, adding the `iconSetPlugin` to any existing config:

 ```ts ./fresh.config.ts
 ...